 Offshore oil and gas industry employees typically participate in seabed exploration and mineral resource extraction.
 The labor can be physically exhausting and must be done under challenging circumstances, such as bad weather or limited medical care.

+Is working on an oil rig dangerous?
 On the harsh surface of an oil rig, a lot may go wrong.
-What happens as a result of oil rig accidents?
+What happens as a result of oil rig explosions?
 Workers may suffer severe injuries such as electrocution, drowning, head trauma, or bleeding out before receiving medical attention.

 To meet the world’s energy needs, oil rigs and gas wells produce billions of barrels of oil and gas each year.
 The global economy depends heavily on the oil sector, and changes in oil prices affect all countries.

-Why are oil rigs dangerous?
+How dangerous are oil rigs?
 Unsurprisingly, an oil rig’s working environment is filled with dangers, given the constant presence of highly combustible materials and heavy machinery.

 Regardless of location, employees have the right to a safe workplace and working conditions that don’t put them in danger of significant damage.
 But if you work on an oil rig, you’re doing one of the riskiest occupations there.